qSWEp/SWE_project/README.md

 Open `http://127.0.0.1:8000/`

 ## Notes
+- Built during the Tuwaiq Academy Django bootcamp (Mar 2025) as a learning project, kept as-is to reflect the original coursework
 - Payment gateway integration is out of scope — checkout completes with invoice generation
 - `DEBUG = True` and the default `SECRET_KEY` are development settings only